 - A wise person doesn’t re-post news or memes that haven’t been verified as accurate.

-- If your social media photos are mostly of yourself, you just may be a bit egocentric.
+- If your social media photos are mostly of yourself, you just might be a bit egocentric.

 - Maybe we need a Facebook for Cats so the regular Facebook will be decluttered.